 - Room – Emma Donoghue from Room by Emma Donoghue

-Chris Rock jokes about the difficulty for black actors to get awards, but also to get roles.
-We have a pastiche with him appearing in Joy, The Revenant, The Danish Girl, The Martian.
+Chris Rock jokes about black actors’ difficulty getting awards and roles.
+We have a pastiche with him appearing in Joy, The Revenant, The Danish Girl, and The Martian.

 Stacey Dash present “Happy Black History Month”.